 Influenza is a respiratory infection.
-These are some of the recommended self-care techniques to help relieve viral flu symptoms; however, with bird flu, symptoms may progress rapidly and treatment at home would not be appropriate; if you have been exposed to bird flu and develop symptoms, seek medical help immediately and do not attempt to care for the infection at home.
+There are many recommended self-care techniques to help relieve viral flu symptoms; however, with bird flu, symptoms may progress rapidly and treatment at home would not be appropriate.
+If you have been exposed to bird flu and develop symptoms, seek medical help immediately and do not attempt to care for the infection at home.

 - Rest in bed.
 Avoid physical exertion.
 Avoid using alcohol and tobacco.

 - Drink plenty of fluids such as water, fruit juices, and clear soups.
 Water should not be the sole or main liquid consumed for prolonged periods because it does not contain adequate electrolytes (sodium and potassium, for example) that the body requires.
 Commercially available products such as sports drinks can be useful in this regard.
 For children, oral rehydration solution (ORS) packets are another good way to replenish the body fluids.

 - Treat fever and aches with over-the-counter medications such as acetaminophen (Tylenol is a common brand), ibuprofen (Advil or Motrin are examples), and naproxen (Aleve or Naprosyn can be purchased at most drugstores).
 Aspirin is not recommended in children or teenagers because of an increased risk of severe liver disease called Reye's syndrome.
 Always follow package directions.
 Do not combine medicines with the same ingredients.
 For example, many sinus preparations already contain acetaminophen and should not be taken together with Tylenol.